A very successful ideology

 Me and you

 Humans are group animals.
 We divide humanity between us and them.
 Us is the good people and them is the evil others that act differently, look differently, have funny accents and wear peculiar outfits.
 Welcome to human nature.
 This is who we are.
 In modern times it becomes harder to identify who are us and who are them.
 People differ in skin colour, religion, political preference, or some other quality, so that it is still possible to make distinctions.
 And that helps us to feel good about ourselves because us is the good part of humanity and them are the evil ones.
-Even if you think you’re open-minded you are likely to consider the narrow-minded others as the evil them.
+Even if you think you’re open-minded you are likely to consider the narrow-minded others the evil them.
 When you are an outsider, and subject to exclusion and regular bullying, life isn’t so great.

 The us and them question is often narrowed down to racism and discrimination.
 Xenophobia is a human trait and racism is a particular expression of this feature.
-There is no evidence for one race being superior to another.
-Racism is for morons.
-When white people make monkey noises in a stadium to black athletes, they are the monkeys.
-Discrimination is broader issue and harder to deal with.
+There is no evidence for one race being superior to another so there is no reasonable ground for racism.
+Discrimination is a broader issue and much harder to deal with.
 People have the right to associate with the people they prefer.
-And most people prefer the company of their own kind.
+Most people prefer the company of their own kind.
 There are all kinds of reasons why certain people are discriminated.
-It might be about etnicity, gender, sexual preferences or political views.
+It might be ethnicity, religion, gender, sexual preferences or political views.
 Should that be allowed?
-It can lead to exclusion, bullying and making certain groups or people feel inferior.
+It can lead to exclusion, bullying and making people feel inferior.
 And what about the problems caused by cultural differences?
 White privilege is not only about skin colour and history but also about culture.